milena-rosa/meetapp/README.md

 # MeetApp API

-This is the API server created in AdonisJs.
+This is an API server created in AdonisJs.
 MeetApp is an event aggregator app for developers (an acronym for Meetup + App).

 ## Features